tomwhartung/jmws_accoutrements/doc/google/adsense.md

 We cover two examples:

 * Example A: add `top_left_ad` to the Galleries page
-* Example B: add two different size `top_row_ad` blocks to the Galleries and Quiz pages
+* Example B: add two differently sized `top_row_ad` blocks to the Galleries and Quiz pages

 ## Step (1): Update `base.html`